ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

     2.2 In the properties panel, select **SSL**.

     2.3 In the **SSL CipherSpec:** field, enter a value, for example `ANY_TLS12`.
-This is not a list, so if you want to choose another cipher spec, please refer to the IBM MQ documentation for a list of options (https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.sec.doc/q014260_.htm)
+This is not a list, so if you want to choose another cipher spec, please refer to the IBM MQ documentation for [Enabling CipherSpecs](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.sec.doc/q014260_.htm)

     2.4 **Save** & **Close** Properties.